 30. Chai – Tea

 Many people tend to think of the British or East Asians as the heaviest tea drinkers.
 Perhaps you should add Kenyans to the list because they consume a rather large amount of the drink.
-Tea, or “Chai” in Swahili, is ubiquitous in the country, popular with both the haves and haves-not.
+Tea, or “Chai” in Swahili, is ubiquitous in the country, popular with both the haves and have-nots.

 Kenyans usually drink tea with milk.
 They usually mix two parts of water with one part of milk (or more for hard-core drinkers) in a pot, then add tea leaves and brew the stuff.